Directors & Officers Liability

 We paid defence costs in the region of £350,000.

-An employee was dismissed from the Insured Company and brought a Claim in the Employment Tribunal for Unfair and Wrongful Dismissal, Whistleblowing, Disability Discrimination.
-The Claimant was seeking above £140,000.
+An employee was dismissed from the Insured Company and brought a claim in the Employment Tribunal for Unfair and Wrongful Dismissal, Whistle blowing and Disability Discrimination.
+The Claimant was seeking more than £140,000.

 Unfair Redundancy Selection – Estate Agents – Turnover £4m